If you are a person concerned about a healthy lifestyle, you have certainly heard about the ketogenic diet.

 Once the stains disappear, there are some brown markings on the skin;

 Although several studies have been conducted based on keto rash, the exact cause of this condition has not been discovered, but there are some associated conditions such as Sjogren’s Syndrome, H. Pylori Infection, Still’s Disease.

 - Ketones – Acetone secretion may be the main culprit.
-At the beginning of the ketogenic diet, the level of acetone can increase so much that the body starts to sweat excess amount of acetone and it irritates the skin and causes the keto eruption.
+At the beginning of the ketogenic diet, the level of acetone can increase so much that the body starts to sweat excess amount of acetone and which irritates the skin and causes the keto eruption.

-- Allergic Reactions – Starting this low carb lifestyle means adding foods that you were eating before and cause allergic reactions that lead to keto rash.
+- Allergic Reactions – Starting this low carb lifestyle means adding foods that you were eating before and causing allergic reactions that lead to keto rash.
 Pay attention to the new foods added since starting the keto diet and try to see if there’s any new food that may cause it.